sarahlotspeich/logreg2ph/README.md

 devtools::install_github("sarahlotspeich/logreg2ph")
 ```

+This is the original version of the package.
+Going forward, the package `logreg2ph` has been incorporated into the `sleev` package, which is now available on CRAN.
+Note: some documentation and function names from `logreg2ph` have been updated for consistency across `sleev`.

 #### Note to Mac users:

 This package employs `Rcpp` and `RcppArmadillo`, and it seems that for some Mac users there is conflict between these packages and Anaconda.
 If you experience errors installing the package, an R-only version is available on [this](https://github.com/sarahlotspeich/logreg2ph_R_only) repo.